Benign Prostatic Hyperplasia (BPH)Skip to the navigation

 Your symptoms may become worse during cold weather or as a result of physical or emotional stress.

 Some medicines can make your symptoms worse.
-These include over-the-counter cold medicines such as diphenhydramine (Benadryl, for example), pseudoephedrine (such as Sudafed), oxymetazoline spray (such as Afrin), and prescription medicines such as antidepressants, water pills (diuretics), testosterone (gels, implants, or injections), and pain medicines (narcotics).
+These include over-the-counter cold medicines such as diphenhydramine (Benadryl, for example), pseudoephedrine (such as Sudafed), oxymetazoline spray (such as Afrin), and prescription medicines such as antidepressants, water pills (diuretics), testosterone (gels, implants, or injections), and pain medicines (opioids).

 The symptoms of BPH may involve problems emptying the bladder or problems with bladder storage.